-- 1.38 CDR policies are a key tool for ensuring open and transparent management of personal information which can build trust and engage consumers. - 1.39 Privacy Safeguard 1 requires CDR entities to have a clearly expressed and up-to-date CDR policy about how they manage CDR data.
-The policy must be distinct from any of the CDR entity's privacy policies, for example, by being contained in a separate document to the entity's privacy policy. - 1.40 At a minimum, a CDR policy should be clearly expressed.
-Specifically, it should be easy to understand (avoiding jargon, legalistic and in-house terms), easy to navigate, and only include information that is relevant to the management of CDR data by the entity. - 1.41 A CDR entity must regularly review and update its CDR policy to ensure that it reflects the entity's CDR data handling practices.
+- 1.40 CDR policies are a key tool for ensuring open and transparent management of personal information which can build trust and engage consumers. - 1.41 Privacy Safeguard 1 requires CDR entities to have a clearly expressed and up-to-date CDR policy about how they manage CDR data.
+The policy must be distinct from any of the CDR entity's privacy policies, for example, by being contained in a separate document to the entity's privacy policy.
+However, while the privacy policy and CDR policy need to be separate, the entity's CDR policy and privacy policy may reference and link to each other where appropriate and where required (see paragraph 1.62 1.64 on the interaction between an entity's privacy policy and CDR policy). - 1.42 The Information Commissioner may, but has not, approved a form of CDR policy.10 - 1.43 At a minimum, a CDR policy should be clearly expressed.
+Specifically, it should be easy to understand (avoiding jargon, legalistic or 'in-house' terms), easy to navigate, and only include information that is relevant to the management of CDR data by the entity. - 1.44 A CDR entity must regularly review and update its CDR policy to ensure that it reflects the entity's CDR data handling practices.
 This review should, at a minimum, be undertaken as part of annual planning processes.
-An entity could also: - include a notation on the policy indicating when it was last updated - invite comment on the policy to gain feedback and evaluate its effectiveness, and - explain how any comments will be dealt with. - 1.42 As the Consumer Data Rules require a CDR policy to be available on the entity's website and on an application for mobile device, it should be available in a style and length that makes it suitable for online and mobile friendly publication. - 1.43 It is open to a CDR entity to choose the style and format for its CDR policy, so long as the policy is clearly expressed, up-to-date and otherwise compliant with the requirements of Privacy Safeguard 1 and the Consumer Data Rules.
+An entity could also: - include a notation on the policy indicating when it was last updated - invite comment on the policy to gain feedback and evaluate its effectiveness, and - explain how any comments will be dealt with. - 1.45 As the CDR Rules require a CDR policy to be available on the entity's website and on an application for mobile device, it should be available in a style and length that makes it suitable for online and mobile friendly publication. - 1.46 It is open to a CDR entity to choose the style and format for its CDR policy, so long as the policy is clearly expressed, up-to-date and otherwise compliant with the requirements of Privacy Safeguard 1 and the CDR Rules.
 This may include the use of innovative formats to best communicate the privacy messaging to consumers, such as the use of infographics, animation or video or other forms of technology to increase user experience.
-However, when creating a CDR policy, entities should remember that the key objective is to be transparent with consumers about the handling of CDR data.
+However, when creating a CDR policy, entities should remember that the key objective is to be transparent with consumers about the handling of CDR data. - 1.47 Using a layered approach to provide the information may assist a consumer's understanding of the information in the policy.
+A layered approach means providing a condensed version of the full policy to outline key information, with direct links to the more detailed information in the full policy.11

-&lt;sup>7 Rule 7.2(2).
+9 CDR Rule 7.2(2).